data-henrik/JWTutil/Db2_JWT.md

 # Using JWT with Db2

-Since V11.5.4, [Db2 allows to consume JWT (JSON Web Token)](https://www.ibm.com/support/knowledgecenter/SSEPGG_11.5.0/com.ibm.db2.luw.wn.doc/doc/security_enhancements-11-5-4.html) for SSO (single sign-on).
+Since V11.5.4, [Db2 allows to consume JWT (JSON Web Token)](https://www.ibm.com/support/knowledgecenter/SSEPGG_11.5.0/com.ibm.db2.luw.wn.doc/doc/security_enhancements-11-5-4.html).
+The business case is to support SSO (single sign-on).
+You can configure Db2 to accept access tokens issued by external Identity Provider (IDPs), including the [IBM solutions](https://www.ibm.com/security/identity-access-management) or open source projects like [gluu](https://www.gluu.org/).

 [V11.5.5 brought some usability improvements](https://www.ibm.com/support/knowledgecenter/SSEPGG_11.5.0/com.ibm.db2.luw.wn.doc/doc/security_enhancements-11-5-5.html), e.g., support for multiple labels.
 It allows to specify multiple token issuers with issuer allowed to reference multiple labels in the key database.
 The following is a short step-by-step guide on how to test this Db2 security feature with [your "own" JWTs](https://www.ibm.com/support/knowledgecenter/SSEPGG_11.5.0/com.ibm.db2.luw.admin.sec.doc/doc/c_token_jwt.html).
-When done, you can have use the Db2 CLP to login as shown below:
+When done, you can have use the Db2 CLP to login as shown below (and you should be ready to configure other Identity Providers as well...):

 ![Login to Db2 using JWT](images/Db2_JWT_Login.png)

 ## Db2 configuration
 To use Db2 with JWT, you need the right Db2 version and some changes to its security setup.
 Here are the necessary parts.
 I recommend to clone or download this repository to your machine, e.g., by: